 The Namibian dollar is linked to the South African rand and can be exchanged on a one-to-one basis locally.
 Attendees who would like to buy currency for their trip before travelling will find it easier to buy rand than Namibian dollars.

 Travellers to Namibia who are travelling for the purpose of attending the conference will be considered as business travellers.
-Business travellers from most countries will require a visa.
-See the website of the Namibian High Commission in London for more information.
+Business travellers from some countries will require a visa before arriving; many others (from the long list of Exempted Countries) will not, and can obtain a VISA on arrival, at no cost.
+The website of the Namibian High Commission in London has useful information about this.

 Visitors whose main purpose of travel to Namibia is leisure or tourism, who simply happen to visit the conference while they are there, can enter on tourist visas (or if they are from one of the exempted countries, will not require a visa at all).